kutkaite/warehouse-service/README.md

 #### Interact with the software:

-* Get all products and quantity of each that is an available with the current inventory.
+* Get all products and quantity of each that is an available with the current inventory:

 `curl http://localhost:8080/available-products`

 * Remove(Sell) a product and update the inventory accordingly.
-Only one product type allowed per purchase request.
+Only one product type allowed per purchase request:

 `curl -X POST -H "Content-Type: application/json" -d '{"productName": "Dinning Table", "quantity": 1}' http://localhost:8080/purchase-product`